 ECF is taught by Murphy Murri, one of the leading extraction experts in the cannabis industry.
-With over a decade of experience in CO2, hydrocarbon, and ethanol extraction, along with pioneering gas chromatography for cannabis fractions, Murphy Murri is by far one of the best educators there is to provide you with all of the foundational information you’ll need to understand cannabis extraction.
+With over a decade of experience in CO2, hydrocarbon, and ethanol extraction, along with pioneering gas chromatography for cannabis fractions, Murphy Murri is one of the best educators out there.
+She’ll provide all of the foundational information you’ll need to understand cannabis extraction and its products.

 Who is ECF for?

-There are many multi-licensed and vertically integrated cannabis companies that cultivate their own flower to use for their own extractions, along with individual extraction companies that purchase flower and trim from individual growers.
-Although each extraction facility may have its own unique methods for extraction, ECF can aid as the foundational training course that ensures employees understand the fundamentals of extraction, and then receive hands-on training within the lab.
+There are many multi-licensed and vertically integrated cannabis companies that cultivate their own flower to use for their own extractions, along with extraction companies that purchase flower and trim from growers.
+While each facility may have its own methods, ECF provides a foundation that ensures employees understand the fundamentals of extraction.

-Aside from cannabis flower, nearly every other cannabis product found in a dispensary stems from a cannabis extract.
-From edibles and suppositories, to vape pens and lotions, none of these products would be possible without the science of cannabis extraction.
-It’s important for dispensary staff to understand the fundamentals of extraction and concentrates so that they can better answer customer questions and concerns about the various processes involved.
+Aside from flower, nearly every cannabis product sold in a dispensary derives from a cannabis extract—from hash and shatter, to edibles and suppositories, to vape pens and lotions.
+It’s important for dispensary staff to understand the fundamentals of extraction and concentrates so they can answer customer questions and address concerns.

-There are very few people who are legally able to prescribe cannabis to patients.
-For those who are, understanding the various extraction methods, the types of products they make, along with the concentration or potency of cannabinoids and terpenes, will be incredibly useful when prescribing concentrate products for their patients.
+For those who can legally prescribe cannabis to patients, understanding extraction methods, the types of products they make, and the potency of cannabinoids and terpenes in these will help them recommend the best medicinal products for their patients.

-Many medical marijuana states allow caregivers to purchase marijuana products and even grow plants for medical patients that are unable to leave their residence, let alone grow, due to their debilitating symptoms.
-Trichome wants to make sure all caregivers have the tools and resources they need, to ensure their patients are as comfortable as possible.
+Many states allow caregivers to purchase marijuana products and even grow plants for medical patients.
+As a caregiver, you want to have the best knowledge, tools, and resources to ensure your patients are as comfortable as possible.

 - Extraction Types